abajwa-hw/single-view-demo/LAB-STEPS.md

 ![Image](../master/screenshots/screenshot-filesview-usertweets-HDFS-ORC.png?raw=true)

+- Troubleshooting:
+  - In case no tweets appear after 30s, double check that you added 'hive' user to the 'IT group permission on default DB' policy you created at the start

-- In case you want to empty the table for future runs, you can run below
+- (Optional) In case you want to empty the table for future runs, you can run below
 ```
 delete from user_tweets;
 ```